mahmoudhage21/Parallel-LLM-API-Requester/README.md

-# Azure OpenAI Parallel Requests Handler
+# OpenAI Parallel Requests Handler

-### New features to be added soon:
-1. switch from notebook to scritps
-2. choose a provider: Azure / OpenAI
-3. set a budget to stop generating once its reached
-4. print cost every N requests are completed
-5. add many asserts to capture errors before running the API

-This project simplifies making parallel requests to the Azure OpenAI API for chat completions of scenarios where one needs to batch process a large number of **prepared prompts simultaneously**.
+This project simplifies making parallel requests to the either OpenAI or Azure API for chat completions of scenarios where one needs to batch process a large number of **prepared prompts simultaneously**.

 This project efficiently manages rate limits (Requests RPM & Tokens TRM) and incorporates robust error handling to streamline processing multiple inputs simultaneously.
 Unlike the official OpenAI parallel implementation, which can be complex and cumbersome for beginners, this project offers a simplified, easy-to-understand approach, using libraries such as tenacity and threading.

-## Example

-For a very simple scenario where the data consists of 100 requests asking simple questions such as `What is 1+1?`, `What is 5+5?`, processing these requests one by one took about 18.6 seconds 🛵.
-However, using the parallel processing method, this time was significantly reduced to approximately 2.6 seconds 🏎️, making it 7 times faster.

-So hit it with more complex requests and larger datasets, and watch this method flexes its muscles, shaving off loads of time and zipping through tasks like a rocket booster 🚀
+### Notebook Examples

+1. Sentiment Analysis (1000 Requests in less than 2 minutes 🚀🚀🚀)

+[This notebook](/sentiment_analysis_API.ipynb) performs sentiment analysis on financial auditor report sentences using the `GPT-3.5 Turbo` model from Azure's OpenAI service.
+The goal is to categorize the sentiment of each sentence as positive, neutral, or negative.
+A subset of `1000` samples from the "auditor_sentiment" dataset, available on Hugging Face's datasets hub, is utilized for this analysis.
+Make sure to adjust the API parameters in the corresponding [config file](src/configs/sentiment_analysis.yml)

 ## Requirements

-- API key from Azure OpenAI
+- API key from either OpenAI or Azure
-- Store the API key in a file named .env `AZURE_OPENAI_API_KEY = <your_token>`
+- Store the API key in a file named .env `OPENAI_API_KEY= <your_token>` or `AZURE_OPENAI_API_KEY = <your_token>`

 ## Installation